ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### Blame the Game

 With this being said, and whilst coordination failures may have taken place in the past, there is no need for ill-will towards anyone involved in or around the nascent stages of Ethereum.
-Far from it, all of those who contributed to Ethereum - forkers, anti-forkers, developers and non-developers alike - should be revered for their important work in helping create one of the most important acheivements of our generation.
+Far from it, all of those who contributed to Ethereum - forkers, anti-forkers, developers and non-developers alike - should be revered for their important work in helping create one of the most important acheivements of a generation.

-There are points in this story that may suggest potential financial conflicts of interest, but as it is impossible to determine how much these did or did not play a part, all the individuals involved deserve the benefit of the doubt; decisions made at the time were in all likelihood driven by honest disagreement about what the best outcome would be for Ethereum at a time when there was very little real world precedent to go by.
+There are points in this story that may suggest potential financial conflicts of interest, but as it is impossible to determine how much these did or did not play a part, and these forces are necessary elements of blockchain systems, all the individuals involved deserve the benefit of the doubt; decisions made at the time were in all likelihood driven by honest disagreement about what the best outcome would be for Ethereum at a time when there was very little real world precedent to go by.

-The creation of Ethereum Classic was a strange and (at the time) largely unforseen outcome, so rather than blaming individuals or groups, it may be healthier to view the birth of Ethereum Classic as a happy accident that the universe saw fit to grace us with.
+The creation of Ethereum Classic was a strange and (at the time) largely unforseen outcome, so rather than blaming individuals or groups, it may be healthier to view the birth of Ethereum Classic as a happy accident that the universe saw fit to grace humanity with.

-For these reasons, this reflection will intentionally avoid name-checking individuals.
+For these reasons, this reflection will intentionally avoid name-checking individuals, as should future discussions on the topic.
 Only organizations and/or high ranking executive positions will be referenced, and only when their roles are integeral to understanding the situation.

 ## The Original Ethereum Vision